AstroMatt/astronaut.center/README.md

 ## OUR GOAL IS TO HELP YOU TO BECOME AN ASTRONAUT

-## For more information please contact us:
+## For more information please contact us
 - agata@astronaut.center - Co-Founder and Project Manager
 - matt@astronaut.center - Head of Astronaut Training